 Canopy patio awnings block sun and rain

 A backyard canopy patio awning or patio shade screen is a fabric-roofed structures supported by a freestanding, rigid frame that’s bolted to your deck.
 The patio awning frame becomes a permanent part of your deck, and you can either leave the fabric up year-round or remove it seasonally.
 The fabric on a backyard canopy like this should last about 15 years.

-The awnings are available in two roof styles (a hip roof and a pyramid roof) and several colors.
+The shade awnings are available in two roof styles (a hip roof and a pyramid roof) and several colors.
 You can install outdoor lighting on the framework to illuminate your deck or patio awning.

-Pros: A canopy patio awning is also good for full shading of compact decks or partial shading of larger decks.
-The shade cloth is resistant to tears and won’t sag.
+Pros: A backyard canopy patio awning is also good for full shading of compact decks or partial shading of larger decks.
+The patio shade cloth is resistant to tears and won’t sag.
 The fabric and structure can withstand rain, hail and strong winds (although the company recommends removing the shade cloth if a hurricane is imminent).
-Since it’s a permanent structure that doesn’t retract, the canopy has no moving parts that can jam or break.
+Since it’s a permanent structure that doesn’t retract, the patio canopy has no moving parts that can jam or break.

 Build your own DIY awning or shade structure: Patio Shade Ideas